renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 As said in the previous tutorial, in tutorials [15-string](#TUTORIAL_15_STRING) and [16-serializing-and-formatting](#TUTORIAL_16_SERIALIZATION_AND_FORMATTING) we have been adding quite some code, and added assertion to verify correctness.

-We'll now focus on creating macros to create test suites, test fixtures and test, and for creating actual test cases.
+We'll now focus on creating macros to create test suites, test fixtures and tests, and for creating actual test cases.
 When that is done, we'll convert the tests in the two mentioned tutorials to actual class tests.

 ## Adding macros for creating tests, fixtures and suites - Step 1 {#TUTORIAL_18_WRITING_UNIT_TESTS_ADDING_MACROS_FOR_CREATING_TESTS_FIXTURES_AND_SUITES___STEP_1}